RichardCoffee/fluidity-theme/README.md

 ## Classes

 The theme uses a variety of classes, all residing in the classes/ directory, and organized mainly via sub-directories.
 Wordpress frowns on this type of organization, which is okay.
 I'll do it how I want, and they can do it the way they want.

 All classes are loaded via the includes/loader.php file.
 Take a look at that file to see which classes can be replaced/extended by a child theme.
 All class names use the same format, i.e.: the class TCC_Form_Admin is located in the file classes/Form/Admin.php, which means if you know the class name, then you can easily find the file containing the class.

 ### Forms

 The forms classes deal with admin page forms, customizer controls, comment forms, and the login form.

 #### Admin Forms

 The class TCC_Form_Admin is an abstract class used a basis for all admin forms, and uses the WordPress Settings API.
 Currently, the only class the theme uses this for is the TCC_Options_Fluidity class, which is a tabbed form.
 I have used it in some plugins, although only the [Privacy My Way plugin](https://github.com/RichardCoffee/privacy-my-way) is available to be viewed by the general public.
 I still consider this class to be a work in progress in many ways.
+I kept hoping WordPress will make it easier to create Admin screens, but with the advent of the Customizer, they actually went in the opposite direction.

 #### Customizer Controls

-The class TCC_Form_Control_Customizer handles adding each individual control to the WordPress customizer.
-The TCC_Form_Control_Control class extends the WP_Customize_Control class, and all other theme customizer controls are children of this class.
-I think I should have named the classes differently, i.e.: TCC_Form_Customize_Customizer and TCC_Form_Customize_Control, but haven't gotten around to fixing that yet.
+The class TCC_Customizer_Customizer handles adding each individual control to the WordPress customizer.
+The TCC_Customizer_Control_Control class extends the
+WP_Customize_Control class, and serves as the parent class of all other theme customizer controls.

-##### Checkbox control
+##### Customizer Checkbox control

-I wrote the TCC_Form_Control_Checkbox class because the WordPress control wouldn't allow a title for the checkbox.
+I wrote the TCC_Customizer_Control_Checkbox class because the WordPress control wouldn't allow a title for the checkbox.

-##### Content control
+##### Customizer Content control

-The TCC_Form_Control_Content simply displays a title and some text on the screen, no inputs at all.
+The TCC_Customizer_Control_Content simply displays a title and some text on the screen, no inputs at all.

-##### HTMLRadio control
+##### Customizer HTMLRadio control

-I wanted to be able to display some font awesome icons in the radio choices, which required using HTML, something WordPress would not allow.
+TCC_Customizer_Control_HTMLRadio evolved because I wanted to be able to display some font awesome icons in the radio choices, which required using HTML, something
+WordPress doesn't play nice with.

-##### MultipleCB control
+##### Customizer MultipleCB control

-Will display a title, followed by multiple checkboxes.
+TCC_Customizer_Control_MultipleCB will display a title, followed by multiple checkboxes.

-##### MultipleSel control
+##### Customizer MultipleSel control

-Will display a select field that allows multiple choices.
+TCC_Customizer_Control_MultipleSel will display a select field that allows multiple choices.

-#### Comment forms
+#### Comments

 I wrote the TCC_Form_Comment class to give myself somewhat better control over how the comment form is displayed.
 It makes heavy use of my [TCC_Trait_Attributes trait](https://github.com/RichardCoffee/fluidity-theme/blob/master/classes/Trait/Attributes.php).

-##### Paged Comments
+##### Comments - Paging

 TCC_Theme_CommentNav, child class of TCC_Theme_Navigation, handles showing the user the comment navigation buttons.

 #### Login form

 The theme's login form, suitable for use in a navbar or a widget.
 Can also be able to be used in a modal.

 ### Metaboxes

 The theme includes an abstract class, TCC_Metabox_Metabox, which I use for admin metaboxes, although it gets used mainly in plugins.
-Testing has indicated these work with the new block editor.
+Testing has indicated these work with the new block editor, although I do intend to convert them.

 #### FontType

 TCC_MetaBox_FontType allows a post editor to control what font the post is displayed with.
 Still needs some work though...

 #### PostDate

 TCC_MetaBox_PostDate works with the post edit page, controlling how the date/author is displayed with each individual post.

 #### Sidebar

 TCC_MetaBox_Sidebar is also for the post edit page.
 It allows the author to control whether the sidebar is displayed with the post.

 ### Modals

 Modals are a Bootstrap feature.
 The theme has an abstract class TCC_Modal_Bootstrap, used as a basis for all modal classes.
 I have used this class in other projects, but...

 #### Login modal